hackercouch/hackercouch/add.md

 ### Build

-Travis build runs html-proofer which checks the validity of all http links, so they need to be working fine.
+The CI build runs `html-proofer` which checks the validity of all http links, so they need to be working fine.
 The country code must also be correct as per the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) list.
 It should be a 2 character country code.

-Once a build passes (and the branch is master), travis will auto-commit and push the compiled site to the `gh-pages` branch.
+Once a build passes (and the branch is master), our CI scripts will auto-commit and push the compiled site to the `gh-pages` branch, publishing the result to `hackercouch.com` in a few minutes.

 #### Merge